wjgilmore/hackerpair/README.markdown

 denoted by "HT", pointing to various online resources such as Stack Overflow and blog posts which helped me sort out the associated code.

+## License

+This project is MIT licensed (see LICENSE.markdown).
+Please do not use the HackerPair name, the Easy Laravel 5 book cover, or other intellectual property without written permission from the appropriate parties.

 ## Questions

 Have questions, problems, or suggestions?
-E-mail me at wj@wjgilmore.com.
+E-mail Jason at wj@wjgilmore.com.